What is the Advanced Lightwire Functional ALF Appliance?

 - creates a better fit of the teeth and a better bite.

-Dr. Adams is a natural and holistic dentist by philosophy.
-He is also an ALF dentist who has been treating kids and adults with advanced lightwire functional appliances for years.
-TMJ-TMD – teeth clenching issues is one of the leading causes of tooth loss.
-Nigh time breathing issues is one of the biggest causes of heart disease. “my job is to treat the hole body and not only repair and replace teeth but to also prevent future tooth loss by diagnosing and correcting the cause…” Dr. Adams sees patients in his Burtonsville office near Columbia Maryland and Silver Spring MD.
+Dr. Adams is a holistic dentist by philosophy.
+He has been treating kids and adults with advanced light wire functional appliances for years.
+The ALF is commonly used for improving jaw and bite balance.
+And the device is also promotes palatal expansion and better airway flow through the mouth.
+Night time breathing issues is one of the biggest causes of heart disease and sleep apnea. “my job is to treat the hole body and not only repair and replace teeth but to also prevent future tooth loss by diagnosing and correcting the root cause…” Dr. Adams sees patients in his Burtonsville office near Columbia Maryland and Silver Spring MD.

 ALF appliance Video

-The ALF is the goto appliance for kids with crowded teeth, but it is also a great craniofacial device for adults who have minor tooth crowding and who could use some jaw balancing.
-The Vivos DNA is a much better appliance for adults who have TMJ, posture, headaches and sleep apnea problems.
-The DNA device produces more growth of bone in adults and enables the DNA appliance dentist to place the patient into a different bite and better treat TMJ pain quickly.
+The ALF is the go to appliance for kids with crowded teeth, but it is also a great craniofacial device for adults who have minor tooth crowding and who could use some jaw and facial balancing.
+The Vivoslife DNA is a much better appliance for adults who have TMJ, posture, headaches and sleep apnea problems.
+The DNA device produces more growth of bone in adults and enables the DNA appliance provider to place the patient into a different bite and better treat TMJ pain quickly.

 The ALF is the goto appliance for kids with crooked and crowded teeth.
 The ALF has also been shown to reverse the effects of poor facial development, facial damage caused by traumatic birth, some TMJ pain, and pain and facial damage caused by aggressive retractive extraction orthodontics.
 The ALF can also correct facial asymmetries, produce palatal expansion, and open the Airway.

-The ALF appliance uses light forces and the appliance is shaped like a mouth and tongue are shaped.
-A rapid palatal expander used a screw to do all the expansion and most of the time only expands in the back of the top maxillary jaw.
+The ALF uses light forces and the appliance is shaped like a mouth and tongue are shaped.
+A rapid palatal expander uses a screw to do all the expansion and most of the time only expands in the back of the top maxillary jaw.
 The result can often be tipping of the teeth and a V-shaped mouth.
-The two main problems with Rapid Palatal Expansion: 1) expansion does not occur in the front part of the upper jaw 2) expansion is too fast and less bone may grow.
+The two main problems with rapid palatal expansion:

 Naturally there is tooth crowding in a small mouth.
-Crowding of teeth is usually treated as a cosmetic problem by an Orthodontist.
+Crowding of teeth is usually treated as a cosmetic problem in orthodontics.
 Children who have small mouths and crowded teeth may have breathing problems through their mouths and noses and may sleep poorly.
-ALF experts can be hard to find because too much focus can be focused on straight teeth.
-Seeking treatment from a qualified ALF appliance expert has many advantages.
+Pediatric sleep apnea appliances and holistic orthodontists can be hard to find.
+Often there is too much focus in cosmetics and straight teeth.

 - Corrects Crowding of Teeth by creating more room in the mouth for the teeth to fit side-by-side.